kamelnebhi/llm_fine_tuning/README.md

 ## Overview

 Fine-tuning large language models (LLMs) allows you to adapt pre-trained models to specific tasks or datasets.
-This repository includes a collection of notebooks that cover fine-tuning different models using popular frameworks like Hugging Face's Transformers, PyTorch, and TensorFlow.
+This repository includes a collection of notebooks that cover fine-tuning different models using popular frameworks like Hugging Face's Transformers and PyTorch.

 ## Requirements